 Double Hand Rods:

-The Spey Rod- If you are fishing larger waters, or you plan on targeting other species, you may want to start with a full length Spey rod.
+The Spey Rod- If you are fishing larger waters, or you plan on targeting other species, you may want to start with a full-length Spey rod.
 These rods average between 12-15 feet in length.
-While not necessary for my home waters and I have no experience with them, I must admit, I am feeling the siren’s call to pick up something in a 13-14 foot length to use for shad.
-The extra distance would open up even more water on high water years.
+While not necessary for my home waters, I do own a 13-foot 7wt full Spey rod that I use for salmon and steelhead, that I can employ if/ when I make it to larger water in pursuit of shad.
 Spey Rods are more expensive but can still be found under 300 dollars.
-Because of the length, traveling with them assembled in a canoe or kayak could be a challenge.
+Because of the length, traveling with them assembled in a canoe or kayak could be a challenge, so keep that in mind.

 To preface, I would like to recommend that you read my Two Hand Lines primer in The Basics section of this site as this article is meant to be a little more high level.